ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 if the values of Column Variables converge after loop iteration *M < N* (and there is no exception), then formula evaluation stops.
+We refer to this as the **Formula Evaluation Loop**.

-SciSheets augments formula evaluation by providing users with the opportunity to specify two additional formulas.
+SciSheets augments the formula evaluation loop by providing users with the opportunity to specify two additional formulas.
 The **Prologue Formula** is executed once at the beginning of formula evaluation;
 the **Epilogue Formula** is executed once at the end of formula evaluation.